Raffaello/sdl2-vga-terminal/README.md

 ## Projects Idea to be done in the future

--   `VgaTerminal Snake`  (retro-gaming style snake in an emulated DOS Text mode)
+-   `VT Snake`  (retro-gaming style snake in an emulated DOS Text Mode)
--   `VgaTerminal Tetris` (retro-gaming style Tetris in an emulated DOS Text Mode)
+-   `VT Tetris` (retro-gaming style Tetris in an emulated DOS Text Mode)
+-   `VT Pong`   (retro-gaming style Pong in an emulated DOS Text Mode)